 How to stream games on Twitch from your PC

 Ever watched someone streaming on Twitch™ and thought, “Hey, I could do that!”?
-Whether you're diving into your first game stream or finally ready to share your gameplay with the world, it’s easier than you think to get started.
+Whether you're diving into your first game stream or finally ready to share your gameplay with the world, getting started is easier than you think.
+At Asurion, we help people level up their tech every day.
+Here's everything you need to know about how to stream games on Twitch from your PC.

-- A Twitch account (free to sign up at twitch.tv)
+- A Twitch account: Free to sign up at twitch.tv.

 How to stream on Twitch from your PC